OI-wiki/i18n/docs/intro/common-tricks.md

 #endif
 ```

-`#ifdef` will check whether there is a corresponding identifier defined by `#define` in the program, if there is, it will execute the following content, `#ifndef`, on the other hand, will be executed without defining the corresponding identifier The following statement.
+`#ifdef` will check whether there is a corresponding identifier defined by `#define` in the program, if there is, it will keep the following content, `#ifndef`, on the other hand, will be kept without defining the corresponding identifier The following statement.

 In this case, when submitting the program, we only need to comment out the `#define DEBUG` line.